planetarytechnology/rfcs/README.md

 A hastily-proposed RFC can hurt its chances of acceptance.
-Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term roadmap, may be quickly rejected, which can be demotivating for the unprepared contributor.
+Low quality proposals, proposals for previously-rejected features, or those that don't fit into the near-term [roadmap], may be quickly rejected, which can be demotivating for the unprepared contributor.
 Laying some groundwork ahead of the RFC can make the process smoother.